Final curtain call for Chinggoy Alonzo

-The world of theater and showbiz lost another star as thespian actor Chinggoy Alonzo passed away on Sunday night.
-The Manila Times learned of the sad news from the actor’s close friends and colleagues at The Manila Metropolitan Theater Chorus’ chat group on Faceook
+THE world of theater and showbiz lost another star as thespian actor Chinggoy Alonzo passed away on Sunday night.
+The Manila Times learned of the sad news from the actor’s close friends and colleagues at The Manila Metropolitan Theater Chorus’ chat group on Facebook

 Meanwhile, in a phone call to the Christ the King’s parish office, a representative confirmed that Alonzo’s family has been in touch with them regarding arrangements for the wake in E. Rodriguez, Quezon City, which they expect to begin on Tuesday or Wednesday.